LogtalkDotOrg/logtalk3/integration/NOTES.md

 commands.
 The integration scripts will need to be called, however, without omitting the `.sh` extension.

-The first run of the XSB integration scripts must be made by an user with administrative rights.
+The first run of the XSB (and possibly of the JIProlog) integration scripts must be made by an user with administrative rights.
 On POSIX systems, run them once as root or using `sudo`.
 In Windows systems, the first run of the XSB integration shortcuts must be made from an administrative account (right-click on the shortcut and select the "Run as administrator" option).

 The GNU Prolog integration script provides adequate performance for development.
 For production environments, improved performance can be